filok94/filok94/README.md

 - 👋 Hi, I’m @filok94
 - 👀 I’m interested in JS
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and tryna get info for GitHub.
-- 💞️ I’m looking to collaborate on JS
+- 💞️ I’m looking to collaborate on JS and Vue3 topic.
 - 📫 How to reach me filok94@gmail.com

 <!---